pretix/pretix-docs/docs/guides/email.md

 ### Using system email server with a custom sender address

 If you use an email address with your own domain as the sender address and do not use a custom SMTP server, you have to add the pretix application server to your SPF record.
-This is necessary to prevent your emails being misidentified as spam.
+This is necessary to prevent other email providers from misidentifying your emails as spam.

 You can add an SPF record in the administrative console of the provider with whom you registered your domain.
 The exact process varies from provider to provider.